Save money and eat healthier when you make Homemade Spaghetti Sauce. It's easier than you think! We use it often with our favorite family meals.

 This post contains affiliate links.
 That means that if you make a purchase after clicking on a link, I earn a small commission at no extra cost to you.

 Chop the onion and garlic, then saute in the bottom of a large sauce pot.
 If you're using a crockpot, just add them directly to the crock.

 Add all remaining ingredients and stir to combine.
 I let it cook long and slow on the stovetop for 1-2 hours.
 When I use a slow cooker, I set it to low for 4-6 hours.
 Just keep an eye on it so the sides don't burn.

 This recipe comes from my grandmother.
-My mom has a recipe card with my Grandma Josie’s handwriting on it.
-So I have this post-it note with the recipe copied in my mom’s handwriting.
+My mom has the original recipe card with my Grandma Josie's handwriting on it.
+So I have this post-it note with the recipe copied in my mom's handwriting.

 When I was little, my mom would make a huge pot of sauce on Sunday afternoon, and we'd eat from it for dinner that night.
 Then, throughout the week, we'd finish it off with pasta meals.

 We don't eat pasta that often nowadays, so I like to put the extra homemade spaghetti sauce in the freezer for another night.
 I just let the sauce cool, then pour it into freezer bags.
 I use these bag holders to keep the bags upright, which makes it a lot less messy.